popoch/FinalVersionResolution/README.md

 # FinalVersionResolution

-Unity project for master thesis
+Unity project for master thesis (Android version)

 All the codes(scripts) are placed under the following path: